 Mr. Probst does not have any legal or disciplinary events to disclose.
-Mr. Probst is not the subject of any pending legal, disciplinary or administrative proceedings.
+Mr. Probst is not the subject of any pending criminal or civil legal actions, disciplinary administrative proceedings nor any proceedings involving a self regulatory organization.

 Item 4 Other Business Activities